Sh3llcod3/Aircrack-ng/README.md

 # Airscript-ng ![Build](https://img.shields.io/badge/build-passing-green.svg?longCache=true&style=flat-square&colorA=273133) ![Version](https://img.shields.io/badge/version-1.9-blue.svg?longCache=true&style=flat-square&colorA=273133&colorB=2962FF) ![Bash_Version](https://img.shields.io/badge/bash-4.2+-blue.svg?longCache=true&style=flat-square&colorA=273133&colorB=FFD600) ![Python_Version](https://img.shields.io/badge/python-3.4+-blue.svg?longCache=true&style=flat-square&colorA=273133&colorB=E65100) ![Dependencies](https://img.shields.io/badge/dependencies-up--to--date-blue.svg?longCache=true&style=flat-square&colorA=273133&colorB=004D40)
-Airscript-ng is a modular, object-oriented framework written in Python3 to automate the process of performing basic penetration-testing on a wireless network.
+Airscript-ng is a modular, object-oriented program written in python3 to automate the process of performing basic manipulation on a wireless network.
 The goal here is not to compete with existing tools or scripts, but to provide as much functionality and simplicity to the end user as possible, so that someone with no previous experience can use a WiFi-cracking tool such as aircrack-ng or reaver.
 As long as you know some of the general theory behind cracking WPA2 or WPS, you will be able to use this script with ease.

 In addition to allowing a user to capture a handshake, this script can host a basic Evil-Twin wireless AP and crack a WPA2 handshake using your GPU with Hashcat. see https://hashcat.net/hashcat/.